nishtha-singh12/AI-Study-Buddy/README.md

 2. The system processes the data and predicts exam performance using a trained ML model.
 3. Motivational feedback and a lifestyle impact summary highlight factors affecting performance.
 4. A personalized study plan and daily timetable are generated based on the predicted score.
-5. AI Study Companion chatbot (Tab2) provides guidance using the student’s profile and prediction, powered by a large language model (Qwen/Qwen2.5-7B-Instruct) accessed via the Hugging Face API.
+5. AI Study Companion chatbot (Tab2) provides guidance using the student’s profile and prediction, powered by a large language model (Qwen/Qwen3.6-27B) accessed via the Groq API.

 ## 📂 Project Structure